 Reading is a useful way to improve your knowledge—and hopefully, your sales skills.

-But to become a better salesperson, you can’t just read sales books; you also have to measure and analyze your sales performance.
+But to become a better salesperson, you can’t just read sales books or listen to sales podcasts; you also have to measure and analyze your sales performance.

 That’s where EmailAnalytics comes into play.